 The Local Development Scheme provides the starting point for the local community or any interested party to find out what the current planning policies are for the area, and how we intend to replace these in the future.

-1.2 The Copeland Local Development Scheme 2017
+1.2 The Copeland Local Development Scheme 2020

-This document is the latest Local Development Scheme for Copeland Borough Council, replacing the version produced in September 2016, and will cover the period up to December 2019.
-It has been produced to reflect a number of key changes since September, including:
+This document is the latest Local Development Scheme for Copeland Borough Council, replacing the version produced in November 2019, and will cover the period up to Spring 2022.